ericmoritz/wsdemo/results.md

 ### connection_time

-Elapsed time in microseconds between the opening of the client TCP socket and the websocket handshake is finished.
+Elapsed time between the opening of the client TCP socket and the websocket handshake is finished.

 ### latency

-Elapsed time in microseconds for a message sent from the client to echo back to the client by the server.
+Elapsed time for a message sent from the client to echo back to the client by the server.

 ### connections